Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 **Rtlex** (Real-time [Lexical
 Analyzer](https://en.wikibooks.org/wiki/Compiler_Construction/Lexical_analysis)) is a
-real-time lexical analyzer over network stream (or any kind of real-time streams) that executes a monadic action on the fly when a pattern matches some text from the stream.
-To work on real-time streams effectively, it is implemented on the basis of a very efficient [NFA](https://msdn.microsoft.com/en-us/library/e347654k(v=vs.110).aspx) algorithm that can keep matching multiple patterns simultaneously and without [backtracking](https://msdn.microsoft.com/en-us/library/dsy130b4(v=vs.110).aspx), and as
+tool for generating real-time lexical analyzer over network stream (or any kind of real-time streams) in Haskell.
+It is a little similar to the legacy lexical analyzer generator such as `flex` in the syntax and the semantics; it executes a monadic action (that is, an action possibly having a side-effect) whenever a pattern among many specified patterns matches some text from the input stream.
+However, it differs in that it deals with real-time stream rather than a "static" file, it codes the analyzer specification directly in Haskell's template language, and it extends the pattern so that we can embed match-time Haskell code in it.
+To effectly work on a real-time stream, its pattern-matching engine is implemented on the basis of a very efficient [NFA](https://msdn.microsoft.com/en-us/library/e347654k(v=vs.110).aspx) algorithm that can keep matching multiple patterns simultaneously and without [backtracking](https://msdn.microsoft.com/en-us/library/dsy130b4(v=vs.110).aspx), and as